What is hay fever?

 - Weed pollen (spring, summer and autumn)

-An intradermal test is the most accurate way to determine whether an individual is suffering from hay fever.
+An intradermal test is the most accurate way to determine whether a person is suffering from hay fever.
 Possible allergens (such as grass and weed pollen) are injected under the skin.
 After 20 minutes, the site is monitored for an allergic reaction, which usually involves the reddening of the skin and an itching sensation.

 Prick or scratch test